BuongiornoTexas/rsrtools/README.rst

 As this package is all about editing game saves, here are a couple of warnings.

+0. This package is late Alpha/early Beta.
+I've been using it for about a year, and it has been robust for my application.
+However, until this warning disappears, please assume that you are the second ever user and that you will find bugs.
+   Please report these to me via github issues so I can implement fixes.

 1. This package edits Rocksmith profiles.
 Use at your own risk and with the understanding that this package carries the risk of corrupting your save files (to date it has worked fine for me - YMMV, and it will definitely stop working if Ubisoft make any changes to the Rocksmith save file format).
+However, the package includes many self checks and tries to make backups of profiles before making changes, so (hopefully) the risk of profile loss or corruption should be low.

 2. This package is (obviously) not endorsed by Ubisoft - if you use this package and run into problems with your save files, Ubisoft will not be very interested in helping